-IMPORTANT NOTE: This project currently has no funding and it is kept on the free time of its coordinators.
-Thus, replies to data requests may be delayed and priority is given to projects that can improve the quality of the database.
+IMPORTANT NOTE: This project is no longer funded and it is maintained in the free time of its coordinators.
+The database is currently being used by many projects and has received an increasing number of new requests, a number well above what the coordinators can manage.
+Therefore, replies to data requests may be delayed (weeks or more).
+Priority is given to requests that can improve the quality of the database instead of just using it.